 20 tips for choosing your domain name

 In this next section, we’ll guide you through the process of choosing your domain name.
+Use this process to come up with a list of domain name ideas.

 We’ve broken the process into four steps: